beacon-biosignals/K8sClusterManagers.jl/README.md

 kubectl delete pod/example-driver-pod-worker-9001 --grace-period=0 --force=true
 ```
 It may be convenient to set a common label in your worker podspecs, so that you can select
-them all with `-l='...'` by label, and kill all the worker pods in a single invocation.
+them all with `-l='...'` by label, and kill all the worker Pods in a single invocation.

-Display info about a pod -- this is especially useful to troubleshoot a pod that is taking
+Display info about a Pod -- this is especially useful to troubleshoot a Pod that is taking
 longer than expected to get up and running.
 ```sh
 kubectl describe pod/example-driver-pod